-- Video (optional) – Some product descriptions for clothing may even include a short video, usually with someone modeling the clothing.
+Video – This is totally optional, but some product descriptions for clothing may even include a short video, usually with someone modeling the clothing.

-- Description – Use sensory adjectives to appeal to the consumer’s sense of taste or style.
+Product Description (aka Description or Product Overview) – Use sensory adjectives to appeal to the consumer’s sense of taste or style.
 On the other hand, if the clothing is strictly functional, make sure you describe how it will benefit the consumer (rugged construction or warm lining).

-- Highlights – This is especially useful if the apparel is for athletics – you can list a few crucial selling points (supportive fit or stitched-in reinforcement).
+Product Highlights (aka Product Features) – This is also o[optional, but it’s especially useful if the apparel is for athletics – you can list a few crucial selling points (supportive fit or stitched-in reinforcement).

-- Specifications – You should use this section to list the miscellaneous characteristics, including:
+Specifications – You should use this section to list miscellaneous characteristics, including: